Neil B. Guterman

 Dr. Guterman’s scholarly interests are concerned with services targeting children and violence, and he holds special interest in child abuse and neglect prevention, as well as children's exposure to violence outside the home.
 Dr. Guterman has published numerous peer reviewed scholarly articles on these topics, and is the author of Stopping Child Maltreatment Before it Starts: Emerging Horizons in Early Home Visitation Services (Sage, 2001).

-Dr. Guterman currently directs three studies examining the effectiveness of strategies to prevent child abuse and neglect.
+Dr. Guterman currently directs two studies examining the effectiveness of strategies to prevent child abuse and neglect.
 As a noted authority on children and violence exposure, his expertise has been tapped by the U.S. Surgeon General's Office, the Centers for Disease Control and Prevention, the International Society for Prevention of Child Abuse and Neglect, Prevent Child Abuse America, Children's Trust Funds, and the National Conference of State Legislatures.
 He has delivered a number of keynote speeches and has provided expert consultation and trainings to State and local governmental bodies, foundations, human service organizations and legal firms.
 As well, he consults as an editor to a number of professional journals including Child Abuse and Neglect, Social Work, American Journal of Public Health and he serves on the editorial board of Child Maltreatment.

 Prior to joining the faculty at the University of Chicago, Dr. Guterman served on the faculty of the Columbia University School of Social Work from 1993-2006.
 Prior to this, he was a Lady Davis Postdoctoral Fellow at the Hebrew University in Jerusalem.
 He has provided direct clinical social work services to children and families in a wide variety of family and child service settings in Michigan, California, Israel, and New York City.
 In fall 2018, he was elected as a fellow of the American Academy of Social Work and Social Welfare (AASWSW), an honorific society dedicated to achieving excellence in the field of social work and social welfare through high impact work that advances social good.